Lord President of the Council

-The Lord President of the Council is the presiding officer of the Privy Council of the United Kingdom and the fourth of the Great Officers of State, ranking below the Lord High Treasurer but above the Lord Keeper of the Privy Seal.
-The Lord President usually attends and is responsible for chairing the meetings of the Privy Council, presenting business for the approval of the Sovereign.
+The lord president of the Council is the presiding officer of the Privy Council of the United Kingdom and the fourth of the Great Officers of State, ranking above the lord keeper of the privy seal.
+The lord president usually attends and is responsible for chairing the meetings of the Privy Council, presenting business for the approval of the sovereign.

 The office and its history

 The Privy Council meets once a month, wherever the sovereign may be residing at the time, to give formal approval to Orders in Council.
 Only a few privy counsellors need attend such meetings, and only when invited to do so at the government's request.
 As the duties of the Lord President are not onerous, the post has often been given to a government minister whose responsibilities are not department-specific.
 In recent years it has been most typical for the Lord President also to serve as Leader of the House of Commons or Leader of the House of Lords.
 The Lord President has no role in the Judicial Committee of the Privy Council.

 In the history of British government, the President of the Council is a relatively recent creation.
 The first certain appointment to the office was that of the Duke of Suffolk in 1529.
 Although there is a reference to Edmund Dudley serving as 'president of the council' in 1497, it was only in 1529 that the role was given the style and precedence of a Great Officer of State by the President of the Council Act 1529 (21 Hen.
 8. c.
 20).
 Prior to 1679 there were several periods in which the office was left vacant.
 During coronations of the monarch, the Lord President carries the Sword of State.

 In the 19th century, the Lord President was generally the cabinet member responsible for the education system, amongst his other duties.
 This role was gradually scaled back in the late 19th and early 20th centuries but remnants of it remain, such as the oversight of the governance of various universities.